Accessibility at the Museum

 Personal Care Attendants

-Personal Care Attendants are welcome to attend the museum for free when accompanying the the person they assist.
+Personal Care Attendants are welcome to attend the museum for free when accompanying the person they assist.

 Resources Available

-Special thanks to disability and inclusion expert, Kai Gunty, from the University of Minnesota for his dedication, guidance and partnership.
+Special thanks to disability and inclusion expert Kai Gunty from the University of Minnesota for his dedication, guidance and partnership.